nginx/agent/docs/proto/protos.md

 <a name="mpi-v1-MetricsServer"></a>

 ### MetricsServer
-The metrics settings associated with orgins (sources) of the metrics and destinations (exporter)
+The metrics settings associated with origins (sources) of the metrics and destinations (exporter)